-In the revolution just explained, the V projections of points are not affected; i.e., the V projections of points in the 1st and 2nd angles are above GL, and below GL for the 3rd and 4th, regardless of any revolution of planes; however, the H projections of all points in front of V, either in the 1st or 4th angles, being in the portion of H which was revolved down, now come below GL; see Fig. 5, then Fig. 7 (1).
-The H projections of all points behind V, in either the 2nd or 3rd angles, are found above GL since that part of H was revolved up.
+Upgrade your Forgotten Books Membership to view this page now with our 7 DAY FREE TRIAL in the 1st and 2nd angles are above GL, and below GL for the 3rd and 4th, regardless of any revolution of planes; however, the H projections of all points in front of V, either in the 1st or 4th angles, being in the portion of H which was revolved down, now come below GL; see Fig. 5, then Fig. 7 (1).
+The H projections of all points behind V, in either the 2nd or 3rd angles, are found above GL since that a found above GL since that part of H was revolved up.